Mid-Year Winter Orientation Schedule

 Chairman’s Room, Pannill Commons

-The most important event during Orientation, Honor Convocation will teach students what the Honor Code means at Hampden-Sydney.
-After the event, every new student will sign the Honor Code Pledge before being formally welcomed into the Hampden-Sydney College Brotherhood.
+The most important event during Orientation, the Honor Code discussion and signing will teach students what the Honor Code means at Hampden-Sydney.
+Every new student will sign the Honor Code Pledge before being formally welcomed into the Hampden-Sydney College Brotherhood.
 Students will also receive their challenge coins.

 10 am - 5 pm - Fitness Center, Kirby Field House